gaoyuankidult/gaoyuankidult.github.com/about/index.md

 ---
 Alex Gao wants to live in a world filled with innovative businesses, robots, books that come bundled with extra hot chocolate and a steampunk-styled force field around his keyboard that repels cats.

-As an engineer with more than three year of experiences, he worked in Nokia, HIIT and Technobothnia to contribute to adavancement of current technology.
-However, at the same time, as a curious young man, who is not only intered in black magic, he studied in University of Helsinki in order to find solution to build a algorithmic hub for robot - what he calls "brain of robot".
+As an engineer with more than three year of experiences, he worked in Nokia Labs, HIIT and Technobothnia to contribute to adavancement of current technology.
+As a curious young man, who is not only intered in black magic, he studied in University of Helsinki in order to find solution to build a algorithmic hub for robot - what he calls "brain of robot".

+When he is following his dream, he becomes interested in machine learning, as applied to robotics.
+In particular, he becomes interested in deep/ reinforcement/ neuro-based learning approaches to robotic perception, control, and physical modeling of the robot's environment.

+Who knows what will happen in the future ?
+A world with intelligent robots would be fun to build.
+If you worry about robot revolution, let's recap the zeroth law of robotics: "A robot may not harm humanity, or, by inaction, allow humanity to come to harm.”  ― Isaac Asimov, I, Robot

+By the way, Alex Gao feels really happy to see you here.
+"Greatings, friend!" as he says.

 ### Research Quote ?